M7641/webapp-playground/README.md

 If we are to do a sixth atempt, then that would be a different frontend.
 I am not seeing a need to do this at the moment as they all make and organise components.
 If I did one in svelt kit then I can't see it adding loads.
 I should however.
 Just to make sure there is nothing else to address.

+## Attempt Six

+Astro frontend with a python backend.

+Astro as it allows for any type of component, be it react, vue, or svelt.

+it's loosely working.
+The API is not working exactly, but all in all it is close.
+And to be honest, it's not that big of a deal.
+Also, Astro does not have a good DX.
+It's not really working with VS Code.

+The amount of front ends is a complete mess.
+I think it's one of those times we go with the most popular.
+Or, we go for the most exessive.
+Quik would be good.
+Maybe we should do a Single Page App as another example.